 - Pay income tax for your trade income at individual income tax rate.

 - CPF contribution is not mandatory.

 - Due to flexible structure it’s easy to convert into Partnership just by adding another person as a Partner.

 - A sole-trader has unlimited liability.
 This means that if the business should collapse, the sole-trader could loose not only the cash and other assets invested in the business but all his/her personal assets as well excluding HDB flat, to meet the debts of the business.

 - As there is only one person with overall responsibility for the success of the business this may increase the pressure on that individual.

-If such a business fails or is declared bankrupt, the creditors can sue the proprietor for all debts incurred.
+- If such a business fails or is declared bankrupt, the creditors can sue the proprietor for all debts incurred.
 A legal claim can be made against the personal assets of the proprietor.
-One of the advantages of this form of business is that there are fewer formalities in terms of its formation and registration.